Exercise Profile

 Standing Dumbbell Front Raise Instructions

-6. Pause for a brief moment at the top of the movement, and slowly lower the dumbbells back to the starting position.
+3. Once your arms are parallel with the floor, slowly lower the dumbbells back to the starting position.

 7 Comments